Apollo-Protocol/hqdm-lib/README.md

 ## Getting Started

-Install can be done through npm or use the local repo.
+Install can be done through npm or use a local clone from github for the latest copy.

 `npm i @apollo-protocol/hqdm-lib`